mazi-project/guides/source/download.rst

 |                            												     |                 |                |Jessie Lite  |       |- Owncloud  |
 +----------------------------------------------------------------------------------------------------------------------------+-----------------+----------------+-------------+-------+------------+

+You can find here a full list of the available |images|.

+.. |images| raw:: html

+	<a href="http://nitlab.inf.uth.gr/mazi-img/MAZI-toolkit-images.pdf" target="_blank">MAZI toolkit images</a>

 .. note::
 	You can find here all the credentials needed for the above images.